-The Annual Feast of San Gennaro is an 11-day celebration of the Patron Saint of Naples, which occurs from Sept.
-14 to Sept.
-24 in 2017.
-The day was first celebrated in New York City on Sept.
-19, 1926, by newly arrived immigrants from Naples.
-The Feast of San Gennaro was a traditional celebration in Naples for St. Gennaro, who was martyred for the faith in the year 305.
-Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan, New York City, continued their traditional celebration with a one-day feast.
+The day was first celebrated in New York City on September 19, 1926, by newly arrived immigrants from Naples.
+The Feast of San Gennaro was a traditional celebration in Naples for Saint Gennaro, who became a martyr in the year 305.
+Long celebrated in Italy, immigrants who settled along Mulberry Street in Lower Manhattan continued the celebration in the U.S.

 Getting to the Feast of San Gennaro

 You'll find the main festivities on Mulberry street south of Houston Street and north of Canal Street.
 The best way to get there is via public transportation and you'll find the closest subway stops at either Springs Street, via the 6 train, or Prince Street, via the N or R trains.
 You may also consider taking a taxi or using a ride share service, but it's not recommended to drive to the feast.
 Parking is both difficult to find and expensive.

 What to Do at the Feast

 The first thing you'll want to do at the Feast of San Gennaro, or any other time you find yourself in Little Italy, is eat.
 However, before you start filling up on pizza and cannolis at the first stand, take some time to do a lap and assess what's there.
 Then, do your best to pace yourself.
 While the street food is the highlight of visiting the feast, you may also want to sit down at one of the restaurants on Mulberry Street, some of which may be offering special menu items for the event.
 This is a good opportunity to enjoy the atmosphere while sitting down, but don't forget to save room for dessert.